-No metal!
-No wires!
-Dr. Grimshaw offers two alternatives to traditional metal braces that use clear, comfortable plastic aligners to gently move your teeth into the correct position.
-We offer Invisalign®.
-Both adults and teens can benefit from these effective procedures for straightening teeth and aligning the bite (how your upper and lower arches meet).
+Invisalign® can straighten your teeth to perfection with with no metal or wires!
+Our Aberdeen cosmetic dentists offer two alternatives to traditional metal braces that use clear, comfortable plastic aligners to gently move your teeth into the correct position.
+For Invisalign®, both adults and teens can benefit from these effective procedures for straightening teeth and aligning the bite (how your upper and lower arches meet).

 Dr. Grimshaw is friendly, easy to talk to, listens carefully to you, and answers any questions you may have.
 She draws upon her advanced training and experience to help you select the best treatment option for your smile.
 One of our most recommended treatment options is Invisalign®.